Hydrogen-aeolic energy with optimised electrolysers upstream of substation

 Maintenance requirements will be minimised by a specially developed diagnostic and prognostic system for the electrolysers and BoP systems.

-The containerised electrolysers are standard models carried by project partner NEL and their recently acquired subsidiary Proton OnSite.
+The PEM electrolyser is a latest-generation model developed by project partner Hydrogenics.
 The integrated system will be housed in a specially erected hall to protect it from the Arctic winter and allow year-round access.

-The integrated system of electrolysers, fuel cells, and wind farm will be designed for flexibility in demonstration, to allow emulating different operating modes and grid services.
+The integrated system of electrolyser, fuel cells, and wind farm will be designed for flexibility in demonstration, to allow emulating different operating modes and grid services.

-Haeolus answers the AWP's challenge with the widest possible project scope, with both main electrolyser technologies represented on the site, operation modes not limited to the site's particular needs but extended to all major use cases, and several in-depth analyses (released as public reports) on the business case of electrolysers in wind farms, their impact on energy systems and the environment, and their applicability in a wide range of conditions.
+Haeolus answers the AWP's challenge with a wide project scope, with operation modes not limited to the site's particular needs but extended to all major use cases, and several in-depth analyses (released as public reports) on the business case of electrolysers in wind farms, their impact on energy systems and the environment, and their applicability in a wide range of conditions.